MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 Rules with draft status are accessible only to the author.
 If you want to share your rules with your team, you must publish them.

 #### Samples
 When you create or edit a rule, the **Sample** panel displays on the right side of the page.
 This panel has two sections: *payload sample* and *score sample*.

+- To see only the sample variables you use in your rule, click **Show used variables** at the top of the panel.

+- To view all variables, click **Show all variables**.

 ##### Payload sample

 The payload sample is an example of the fields that can be included in an API request for a purchase, account creation, or account login event, and can be used in your rule.

 The payload sample is provided as an example and may not accurately reflect the data you send to Fraud Protection.
 For example, the sample may include fields you do not send, and may not include custom data fields that you do send.
 You can, however, still use these custom fields in your rules as you would any other payload variable.

 ##### Score Sample

 The score sample contains the scores generated from Fraud Protection’s AI models.
 You can reference these score variables in rules after the associated AI model generating the score has run.
 For example, you can use @botScore only after the *bot* evaluation has run, and @riskScore only after the *risk* evaluation has run.
 For more information see [Clauses](rules.md#clauses).

 #### Edit the sample
-In order to test that your rule works as expected on a variety of events, you can modify the sample and [evaluate your rule](rules.md#evaluate-example) against it.
+In order to test that your rule works as expected on a variety of events, you can modify the sample, and [evaluate your rule](rules.md#evaluate-example) against it.
 All values in both the payload sample and score sample can be modified.
-However, when you change a sample, it does not affect which data yousend or do not send to Fraud Protection.
+However, note that when you change the sample, it has no impact on which data you are or are not sending to Fraud Protection.
+Any changes you make to the sample are saved and persisted as part of the rule.

-Any changes you make to a sample are saved and become a part of the rule.
-This means that if someone else accesses the sample, it will include changes you made.
-To undo all changes that have ever been made to the sample at any time, by anyone, click **Revert**.
+- To undo all changes made to the sample by you or anyone else, click **Revert**.

 ### Conditions